 Reduced Blood Pressure

 Some studies suggest that drinking certain types of herbal tea over a long enough period can help to reduce high blood pressure in some people (14).
 Such include lemon balm tea, guarana, and valerian root.

 In general, though, drinking tea does not have a massive effect on your BP levels when compared to other lifestyle changes you could make.
-If you want to maintain healthy blood pressure levels through drinking tea, it’s probably best for you to drink the types that have been associated with a reduction in hypertension levels often.
+If you want to achieve or maintain healthy blood pressure levels, reducing sodium intake, exercise, and losing weight if you are overweight can make the most difference.

 Improved Heart Health

-This is because these beverages often contain flavonoids and antioxidants, two compounds that have been shown to reduce inflammation in the body and lower cholesterol levels (14).
+This is because these beverages often contain flavonoids and antioxidants, two types of compounds that have been shown to reduce inflammation in the body and lower cholesterol levels (14).

-In addition, many varieties of herbal tea are rich in catechins, another type of antioxidant that has been linked to reduced risks for colon cancer when consumed regularly.
+In addition, many varieties of herbal tea are rich in catechins, another type of antioxidant that can help fight oxidative damage that may lead to cancer.

 Too Much Herbal Tea Side Effects

 There are several herbal tea side effects worth noting before you make these beverages a part of your diet.
 You should always talk to your doctor before trying any herbal teas or supplements, especially if you are being treated for any conditions, are on any medications, or are pregnant or breastfeeding.
 Some potential adverse effects include: